 Future of Yellow Biotechnology

-Science is making new discovery and inventions every single day.
-Every passing day, we get to hear of a new story that could possibly change the way we live and we think some day.
+Science is making discoveries and inventions every single day.
+Every passing day, we get to hear of a new story that could change the way we live and we think someday.
 Yellow biotechnology also got similar possibilities.

 Imagine a sustainable and cheap hamburger on your table, without the costs to the environment or animals (A vegetarian Hamburger?).
 Or a plant toxin that could do good to your health.
 Yellow Biotechnology someday aims to apply biotechnological methods for exploiting insect-derived molecules, cells, organs – as products for using it in the fields of medicine, plant protection, or manufacturing.
 Who knows, we find start raising genetically modified insects for drugs and therapy someday?